NLnetLabs/rpki-doc/source/about/introduction.rst

 About this Documentation
 ------------------------

 This documentation is continuously written, corrected and edited by the RPKI team at NLnet Labs.
 An initial version was written by Alex Band, Tim Bruijnzeels and Martin Hoffmann.
-Over time, many additions from the network operators community, researchers and interested parties around the world were contributed.
+Over time, additions from the network operators community, researchers and interested parties around the world were contributed.
 The documentation is edited via text files in the `reStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ markup language and then compiled into a static website/offline document using the open source `Sphinx <http://www.sphinx-doc.org>`_  and `ReadTheDocs
 <https://readthedocs.org/>`_ tools.